spiral/docs/cookbook/domain-core.md

 }
 ```

-You must use named parameters if more than one entity is expected:
+You must use named parameters if more than one entity expected:

 ```php
 $router->setRoute(